MetaPowerCoders/booki-backend/README.md

 ./vendor/bin/sail up
 ```

 Go to [alias page](alias.md) to know how to create an alias and simplify this command.
+Please note, we will use the simplify command in the following steps.

 This will take a bit to install all, once is all done, check on docker if all task are running.
 Something similar to:

 <img style='width:50%' src='readme-images/docker-running.png'>

-If any task is not running, open the container and click play.
+If any task is not running, expand the container and click play in the task missing to make it run.

 4. Connect your database on TablePlus.
     1. Open tablePlus and create a new connection.